 “If you’re going to drink alcohol, make sure you’re eating and drinking other things like water.”

 Food is a great way to fill up your stomach on something other than alcohol, and it slows alcohol absorption.
-Suggest that your child go out to dinner.
+Suggest that your student go out to dinner.

 “Why don’t we do something together for your birthday?
 It would be great to spend some time together.”